tewarid/course-c/objective.md

 - Learn to read and debug C programs

-- Build useful utilities for reusing in your own programs
+- Build useful utilities to reuse in your own programs